ahuacate/deluge/README.md

 ## 1.0 Download trigger-decompress.sh script for Flexget
-Deluge needs to be configured with the Execute plugin to run the `trigger-decompress.sh` script (available [HERE]() when any torrent is done downloading
+Deluge needs to be configured with the Execute plugin to run the `trigger-decompress.sh` script (available [HERE](https://github.com/ahuacate/deluge/blob/master/deluge/trigger-decompress.sh)) when any torrent is done downloading.

 ## 1.0 Setup Deluge and perform base configuration
 In your web browser type `http://192.168.30.113:8112/` and login with the default password.